Fast neutrino-flavor swap in high-energy astrophysical environments: Introduction

 Fast neutrino-flavor conversion (FFC), which is induced by a zero crossing in ELN (electron neutrino-lepton number)-XLN (heavy-leptonic one) angular distributions, has particularly received significant attention.
 This phenomenon induces {\it pairwise} flavor conversion, $\nu_e\bar{\nu}_e\leftrightarrow\nu_x\bar{\nu}_x$ ($\nu_e$ and $\bar{\nu}_e$ represent electron-type neutrinos and their anti-partners, respectively; $x$ denotes heavy-leptonic flavors, $\mu$ or $\tau$), conserving the net flavor distribution.
 Linear stability analyses of flavor instabilities have been carried out for CCSN/BNSM models, and these studies have revealed that FFC occurs in both CCSNe \cite{Abbar:2019,DelfanAzari:2020,Nagakura:2019,Abbar:2020,Glas:2020,Morinaga:2020,Nagakura:2021b,Harada:2022,Akaho:2023} and BNSMs \cite{Wu:2017,George:2020,Li:2021,Richers:2022a,Just:2022,Grohs:2023,Froustey:2023}.
 It should be noted, however, that we still have little knowledge concerning how the neutrino radiation field is actually changed after FFC grows substantially.
 This indicates that the impacts of FFC on CCSN/BNSM remain a matter of debate \cite{Nagakura:2023,Fujimoto:2023,Ehring:2023,Ehring:2023a,Nagakura:2023d}.

+It has also been suggested that flavor mixing occurring in their environments is not only FFC but also collision-induced one, so-called collisional flavor instability (CFI) \cite{Johns:2023a}, and matter-neutrino resonance (MNR) \cite{Malkus:2014}.
+The former is driven by the disparity in the neutrino reaction rates with matter between neutrinos and antineutrinos.
+The possibility in BNSMs \cite{Xiong:2023c} and CCSNe \cite{Liu:2023d,Akaho:2024a} has been discussed based on the linear stability analysis, and the nonlinear behaviors have been also investigated \cite{Lin:2023,Xiong:2023,Liu:2023,Kato:2023a}.
+These studies showed that CFI can occur in the deeper neutrino-opaque region than FFC, indicating that they can also be a potential game-changer for BNSMs and CCSNe.

+It should be mentioned that the latter (MNR) can occur in BNSMs \cite{Malkus:2014,Wu:2016a,Zhu:2016,Vaananen:2016,Frensel:2017,Tian:2017,Shalgar:2018,Vlasenko:2018,Padilla-Gay:2024}, but it is unlikely in CCSN environments.
+This is because the electron-lepton number is always positive in CCSNe, which suppresses the MNR.
+On the other hand, the number density of $\bar{\nu}_e$ can dominate over $\nu_e$ in some regions, which yields negative strength of neutrino self-interaction potential.
+This can cancel the positive matter potential, which potentially induce MNR.
+Although it is an intriguing question how these flavor conversion impact on fluid dynamics and nucleosynthesis in BNSMs, the detailed studies are postponed to another paper and we focus only on FFC in the present study.

+CCSNe and BNSMs are attractive sites exhibiting rich flavor conversion phenomena, and the identification of the asymptotic states helps us to understand the impact on them.
 Asymptotic states of FFCs are dictated by the interplay between neutrino advection and ELN-XLN angular distributions, where ELN and XLN represent $\nu_e - \bar{\nu}_e$ and $\nu_x - \bar{\nu}_x$, respectively.
 Previous local FFC simulations suggested that ELN becomes nearly equal to XLN in some angular regions, i.e., flavor equipartition so that ELN-XLN angular crossings disappear \cite{Wu:2021,Bhattacharyya:2021,Bhattacharyya:2022,Richers:2022,Zaizen:2023}.
 This can be understood analytically \cite{Zaizen:2023,Zaizen:2023a,Xiong:2023b}, and large-scale FFC simulations in spherical symmetry also support the argument \cite{Nagakura:2022a,Nagakura:2023a}.
 The trend holds even in cases with including neutrino-matter interactions under realistic CCSN fluid profiles \cite{Nagakura:2023,Nagakura:2023d}.

 However, our large-scale FFC simulations in BNSM showed that the nonlinear evolution of FFC is qualitatively different from those in CCSNe \cite{Nagakura:2023b}.
 Instead of balancing between ELN and XLN, FFC can proceed beyond the flavor equilibrium states, and the neutrinos eventually achieve flavor swap, i.e., complete interchange between different flavors.
 However, the physical mechanism of fast neutrino-flavor swap (FFS) remains entirely unknown and even unexplored yet.